 Consider how this statement applies to a character from Beowulf.
-Select a character that has deliberately sacrificed, surrendered, or forfeited something in a way that highlights that character's values.
+Select one character who deliberately sacrifices, surrenders, or forfeits something in a way that highlights that character's values.
 Then write a well-organized essay in which you analyze how the particular sacrifice illuminates the character's values and provides a deeper understanding of the meaning of the work as a whole.
+Your thesis should specifically state what that meaning is.
 Do not merely summarize the plot.